Ahaif/ft_printf/README.md

 # ft_printf
 Recoding function printf in C language

-The aim of this project is to make you master the Variadic functions and other stdlib Functions (check Repo, ft_Libft)
+The aim of this project is to make you master the Variadic functions and other stdlib Functions (check Repo, "Libft")